What Causes Migraines and How to Stop Them

 How to prevent migraines

 If your migraines are caused by a specific trigger, like bright lights or smoking, then try to avoid these to reduce the likelihood of experiencing a migraine.
-It can help to keep a diary to try and identify what your triggers are and establish a link between your migraines and your mood, diet, or caffeine and alcohol intake, so that you can avoid triggers in the future.
+It can help to keep a diary to try and identify what your triggers are and establish a link between your migraines and your mood, diet, or caffeine and alcohol intake so that you can avoid triggers in the future.

 Doctors can prescribe medications like anti-seizure tablets, antidepressants, and beta-blockers like propranolol to prevent migraines.

 Are you on a repeat prescription to treat your migraines?
-Register with Hey Pharmacist to order repeat NHS prescriptions online or via the mobile app to collect from your local phramacy or for home delivery.
+Register with Hey Pharmacist to order repeat NHS prescriptions online or via the mobile app to collect from your local pharmacy or for home delivery.